KerbalPowers/KP-Dynamics/README.md

 -------------------------------------------------------

 *All mods are compatible with Waterfall and TURD.
-Paint for KP Armory can be found bundled with TURD for BD Armory  [here](https://github.com/Spartwo/TURD-BDArmory).*

 -------------------------------------------------------